Cal Theta Chi

-As an organization, Theta Chi is actually 12 years older than the University of California - Berkeley.
+As a national organization, Theta Chi is actually 12 years older than the University of California - Berkeley.

 We were founded as the Theta Chi Society on April 10, 1856, at Norwich University, by two military cadets: Frederick Norton Freeman and Arthur Chase.
 The two met in Freeman’s room of the University’s Old South Barracks, and after taking oaths and declaring each other “true and accepted members” of the Society, Chase was elected President and Freeman was elected Secretary.
 The next evening, they initiated two more cadets: Edward Bancroft Williston and Lorenzo Potter.